openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 ~~~~

 ### Jack Audio Kit
-To use `Jack`, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
+To use `Jack`, first  disable PulseAudio (see previous section).
+Then, open the Dashboard and on the Audio/Visualization tab, select `Jack` as the audio output and input modes, naming them openbroadcasterout and openbroadcasterin respectively.
 Save the change.
-The startup script will automatically start the jackd daemon if Jack is selected as an audio mode.
-Disable PulseAudio (see previous section).
-If using the USB2XLR adapter, ensure it is connected to the Player before rebooting.
+If using the USB2XLR adapter, ensure it is connected to the Player.
+Reboot.

-As noted above, there are no input/output controls for `Jack` audio in the default setup.
-To override the default setup, save the following script `.jack.plumbing` in your home directory (i.e. ~/).
+As noted above, only ALSA mixer is available for control in headless mode.
+For the desktop, a `.jack.plumbing` script in the home directory (i.e. ~/) can be used to incorporate jack_mixer into the Jack setup.
 Reboot.
-Find the Jack Volume control on the Panel (hover over icons to the left of the clock) to achieve control over the audio levels.
+Then find the Jack Volume control on the Panel (hover over icons to the left of the clock) to achieve control over the audio levels.
 If there is a test signal or other audio source, the `Jack` Volume control will display color bars indicating level for the left and right channels (both source and master output).

 __NB__ When using jack mixer, the jack volume control must be opened manually from the Panel Icon after a reboot to initiate the control with the correct connections.
-Failure to reopen the control may result in inaudible output levels.

 obsuser:~$ `nano ~/.jack.plumbing`